SuyashAgarwal14/Python-baisics/README.md

 ## Description
 This repository is dedicated to Python basics.
-It contains various scripts, notebooks, and modules that demonstrate fundamental Python concepts.
+It contains various modules that demonstrate fundamental Python concepts that would be very helpful for beginner as it did for me.

 ## Table of Contents
 1. Installation